cpham28-gmu/ECE555-T11/README.md

 ./FFT_CUDA
 ```

-the FFT_SIZE can be changed by editing the FFT_SZIE in the top of the file **note that it needs to be a power of 2**
+the FFT_SIZE can be changed by editing the FFT_SIZE in the top of the file **note that it needs to be a power of 2**